Vowel Teams - The Reading & Spelling Rules That Nobody Taught You

 If our students recognize these at all, they usually remember the saying "when two vowels go walking, the first one does the talking."
 While this works for some vowel teams (ai says /A/ like in rain), it doesn't work for all of them (ea in steak says /A/).

 We start by explaining that there are two different kinds of vowel teams.
 Digraphs and Diphthongs (sliding sounds).
 Your digraphs are going to be vowel teams like ai, ay, ee, ey, oa, oe, etc. When you read them, they make one clear (and familiar - hopefully) vowel sound.
-Your sliding sounds are teams like oi and oy, oo, and ou.
-These still only make one sound, but it isn't quite a clear vowel sound (think oy like in boy).
+Your sliding sounds are teams like oi and oy,, and ou/ow.
+These still only make one sound, but it isn't quite a clear and familiar vowel sound (think oy like in boy or ow like in plow).

 Sometimes, consonants can sneak into our vowel teams, like in ow, and igh.
 These patterns still classify as a vowel team, because the letters work together to make one vowel sound.